Preparing a Traditional Scottish Christmas

 How many Clans are there in Scotland?

-Based on historical records, there are around 500 clans in Scotland, but the most important one we want you to belong to is the WeeBox Clan.
+Based on historical records, there are around 500 clans in Scotland, but if you can’t find your own, we are over the moon to have you as part of our WeeBox Clan!

-OUr global WeeBox clan has a common goal to share the best of Scotland with Scots and Scots-at-heart all over the world.
+Our global WeeBox clan has a common goal to share the best of Scotland with Scots and Scots-at-heart all over the world.
 So no matter where you are, you can experience the story and soul of Scotland – from luxurious Scottish brands that pamper you, to award-winning Scottish designers and iconic labels.
-Every WeeBox is carefully curated around a monthly theme, with five bonnie gifts and treats, which are often exclusive and can’t be bought outside of Scotland.
-Discover a kinship and feel part of a community that celebrates Scotland.
-Get your monthly subscription to WeeBox now.
+Every WeeBox is carefully curated around a monthly theme, with five bonnie gifts and treats, which are often exclusive and can’t be bought outside of Scotland, plus your WeeBlether magazine, WeeSounds Scottish soundtrack and exclusive Andy the Highlander virtual tour.

 Scottish Winter Wonderland